ezrizhu/www/content/blog/20231021-cloud_vnc_proxy.md

 that in the HTTP header, using Bearer Authentication.
 However, since VNC is proxied via websocket, it does not have support for header field.

-So we have added a way for the middleware to extract and authenticate the user’s token.
+So we have added a way for the middleware to extract and authenticate the users token.

 ```go